What to Pack For The Hospital

 The BOTTOM LINE

 The hospital staff is more than accommodating with the essentials but know yourself and what you need to feel comfortable.
 Take a few minutes to prepare ahead of time.
-It is easier to absorb information and make plans for recovery before you are sleep deprived and needing assistance.
+It is easier to absorb information and make plans for recovery before you are sleep-deprived and need assistance.